Rules & Regulations

 Q. “Tenant” or “Extended Stay Camper” is a camper occupying an RV who lawfully occupies a Campsite for more than 30 consecutive days pursuant to a Registration Agreement.

 RV STANDARDS: All incoming RVs must be pre-approved by Resort Management.
 Any non-conforming/unapproved RV will not be allowed in Campland.
 See additional “RV Standards and Campsite Conduct Policies” attached to and incorporated into these Rules and Regulations.
-PLEASE NOTE: Park Trailers/Park Models/Tiny Homes are not permitted in the Resort.
+PLEASE NOTE: Park Trailers/Park Models/Tiny Homes, buses, or vans (including converted buses or vans, unless the converted vehicle complies with ANSI codes and/or displays a RIVA sticker) are not permitted in the Resort.

 HOSPITALITY RANGERS are available to assist you 24 hours a day.
 If you need assistance please feel free to stop a Hospitality Ranger or call 858-581-4219 or pick up any House Phone located at the A, C, D, F, G, I, M, and N bathrooms.
 Hospitality Rangers represent the Resort Management and are vested with the legal right and authority to enforce the Rules and Regulations on behalf of Owner and Resort Management.
 Hospitality Rangers are not police.
 AT ALL TIMES, CAMPER IS RESPONSIBLE FOR HIS OR HER (AND CAMPER’S GUEST’S) OWN PROPERTY AND SAFETY.
 If at any time Camper (a Guest or anyone in Camper’s party) feels threatened or in danger, Camper (or such person) should immediately call 911, and then notify a Hospitality Ranger.
 At all times, Hospitality Rangers must be treated with dignity and respect by Campers and Guests.
 For efficiencies, all complaints (except in an urgent situation) should be in writing and signed by the person making the complaint and dropped off at the Office during posted business hours.